TrustworthyComputing/ZeroJava-compiler/README.md

 }
 ```

-Which generates the following TinyRAM code:
+Which generates the following ZMIPS code:
 ```
 MOV r1 r1 0
 __L1__